CrowsVeldt/FreeCodeCamp-Pomodoro-Timer/README.md

 Gong alarm sound created by cdiupe, who graciously donated it to the creative commons.
 Found at [Freesound](https://freesound.org/people/cdiupe/)

+Clock Tick sound is property of the very generous [FreeSFX](http://www.freesfx.co.uk)

 Timer Icon Created by [ngamlerdlek.design](https://thenounproject.com/ngamlerdlek.video/), found at the Noun project